A San Juan Island Spring Itinerary

 Insider tip: If donuts are your thing, no visit to San Juan Island is complete without a stop at the Lime Kiln Cafe in Roche Harbor for some of the freshest donuts you’ll find on the island.
 If heaping salads are more your speed, check out Madrona Bar and Grill.

 Another great outing is San Juan County Park on the west of the island.
 There’s a small beach, a short hiking trail, campsites, and plenty of beautiful views to enjoy.
 If you have kids, this is an ideal spot to let them explore and run off some energy.
 You can easily spend an afternoon examining bugs, eating a picnic lunch, and enjoying the warm sunshine on your face.

 Insider tip: If you own a kayak, canoe, or small raft, this is the perfect place to launch it.

 Do you ever want to visit a place where you can unplug?
 Where you can enjoy the great outdoors during the day and come back to modern conveniences at night?
 A vacation where you feel like a kid again, either with or without your children?
 A retreat to reconnect with your special person?
 A getaway where you can enjoy quality time as a family or enjoy the serenity of nature alone?
-If you answered yes to any of these things, then Lakedale is the place for you.
+If you answered yes to any of these things, then Lakedale is the place for your next camping, glamping, or San Juan Island resort experience!
 We hope to see you the next time you visit the San Juans!